ejwillemse/BAN313/chapter3.md

 The Gautrain can determine whether an access gate should be inbound or outbound.
 Approximately five passangers can go through the gate per minute.

-Data on the arrival time of customers between 16:00 and 18:00PM for the previous 30 working days can be found in the `gauArrive` dataframe.
+Data on the arrival time of passangers between 16:00 and 18:00PM for the previous 30 working days can be found in the `gauArrive` dataframe.

 The columns (variables) of the dataset and the variable types are as follow: